Image Source: Apple

 What Else Can the Latest Apple Watch Do?

-Another great feature of the Apple Watch Series 4, 5, 6, 7, and 8 is a heart sensor app that can take an EKG in real time.
+Another great feature of the Apple Watch is a heart sensor app that can take an EKG in real time.
 This is the first direct to consumer device with that heart monitoring ability.
 It also monitors the heart for any irregularities.
 The biometric data the watch is collecting is stored within the device and can be sent directly to your health care provider.
-The newer Series 7 and 8 are also senior friendly as the display is significantly larger and the speaker is 50 percent louder than previous models, making sounds and notifications easier to hear and buttons less difficult to press.
+Starting with series 7 and up are also senior friendly as the display is significantly larger and the speaker is 50 percent louder than previous models, making sounds and notifications easier to hear and buttons less difficult to press.
 This makes typing easier for those living with fine motor challenges as well as seeing the screen for those with low vision.

-The Series 8 also appears to be more durable.
+The latest series also appears to be more durable.
 It is still water resistant, which is helpful for seniors choosing to wear their watch in the shower or pool.
 It is also crack resistant, which means it will likely last longer before needing any repairs to the screen.

 Since the release of the Series 4, Apple has really focused on creating health and wellness support with its devices.
-The Series 8 is no different.
-Beyond the EKG features, the Series 8 can also take on-demand blood oxygen levels and detect any irregular heart rhythm.
+Starting with the Series 8 it was no different.
+Beyond the EKG features, similar to the Series 8, the Series 9 can also take on-demand blood oxygen levels and detect any irregular heart rhythm.
 This data can be used to give the user peace of mind or to document the readings to share with a physician.
-Similar to the Series 6 and 7, the Series 8 also offers programs that can help with sleep and consistent routine, measure exercise or fitness goals, and communicate with family members who are on the same plan.
+Similar to the Series 6 through 8, the Series 9 also offers programs that can help with sleep and consistent routine, measure exercise or fitness goals, and communicate with family members who are on the same plan.

-The Series 8 also features a medications app that will push notifications when it is time to take medications or vitamins.
+The Apple Watch also features a medications app that will push notifications when it is time to take medications or vitamins, starting with the Series 8.
 It also allows the user to quickly log if they have taken them.
 This is especially handy for older adults who might struggle with keeping up with their medication schedule.

 In addition to the new Apple Watch features, the watch can be used as a smartphone, and as a way to send messages to friends and family.
 There are many conveniences of an Apple Watch including being able to use the handy Apple Pay feature, which allows for a quick tap of the watch to pay for goods and services as well as being a fitness tracking device, making it the perfect Apple Watch for seniors.
 You can also download apps and games that are of interest to you, and set up a Medical ID on your watch.
 Apple Watch, just like the iPhone, comes with the Siri option which allows for hands free calls and texts.
 See Apple Watch & Fitbit Bring New Era of Health Monitoring Devices for more things you can monitor!